jbakosi/piac/doc/README.md

 procedure eventually ends up with the union of all ads every peer having the same ads in their database.

-Users use the client to authenticate a user (as a seller or a buyer).
+Users authenticate themselves in the client.
 Authentication is done via generating a new, or using an existing, monero wallet's mnemonic seed.
+There are no usernames and passwords, only this seed.
 This seed should be kept secret by each user, as that's not only their single id but also their wallet.

-After user authentication, users can post ads, currently in the form of json.
+If a user forgets a seed, there is no way to recover it.
+After user authentication, users can post ads, currently in the form of JSON.
 A hash of the user's wallet's primary key is attached to the ad in the database.
 Ads can only be added using a user id (monero wallet primary key).

-Only the author of the ad can delete ads from the databsae.
+Only the author of the ad can delete ads from the database.
 Changes to the database are automatically synced among peers.
+The database currently only stores text; images are next.

 All of the above is regression tested.

-The database currently only stores text; images are next.

 # Client/server architecture